PanosK92/SpartanEngine/readme.md

 <img align="center" padding="2" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/data/textures/banner.bmp"/>

-<p> Spartan Engine is a research-focused game engine designed for real-time solutions, it's not intended for game development.
-Initially created to enrich my portfolio, I've achieved what I wanted from it and now aim to give back to the community.
-This engine is now a hub for learning, with the mission of collaboration and connection.
-It offers exclusive perks like contributor recognition, networking opportunities with tech professionals, and learning resources, including an active Discord community and insightful YouTube videos.</p>
+<p>Spartan Engine is a cutting-edge, open-source game engine focused on real-time solutions and research.
+What began as a portfolio project has evolved into a vibrant hub for learning and innovation.
+While not designed for commercial game development, it offers a unique space where developers can explore, contribute, and connect.
+Our thriving Discord community of over 400 members provides networking opportunities with industry professionals, recognition for contributors, and access to extensive learning resources.
+Join us in pushing the boundaries of game engine technology, whether you're here to learn, innovate, or be part of something extraordinary.</p>

 - <img align="left" width="32" src="https://i.pinimg.com/736x/99/65/5e/99655e9fe24eb0a7ea38de683cedb735.jpg"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">X</a>.